 Something magical happens when a group of individuals sing together, making music so much greater than the sum of its parts.

 The QPAC Choir is a contemporary community choir for adults aged 18 years and over.
-Rehearsing Monday nights, the QPAC Choir provides access to imaginative repertoire, challenging skill development, social opportunities and public performance.
+Rehearsing on Monday evenings, the QPAC Choir provides access to imaginative repertoires, challenging skill development, social opportunities, and public performances.

 Auditions for the QPAC Choir are held annually in a friendly, supportive environment.
-Music reading skills and/or singing experience is considered an advantage, however members of various abilities do participate and are encouraged to continue their musical learning throughout the year.
+Music reading skills and/or singing experience are considered an advantage, however members of various abilities and experience are welcome.

 Please note that due to current COVID-19 restrictions, the full QPAC Choir program is not being offered in 2021 and there will be no auditions for the time being.
 This page will be updated when the situation changes.